 5. Weeden House

 The historic Weeden House Museum and Garden was built in 1819 and was the home of painter and poet Maria Howard Weeden.
-With more than 200 years of history, it’s no surprise that this is one of the most haunted homes in Huntsville.
+With more than 200 years of history, it’s no surprise that this is one of the most haunted houses in Huntsville.

 The house is sometimes referred to as the “weeping house” because there are parts of the exterior that always peel away no matter how many times it’s painted.
+You can see in my picture where the paint is coming off.

 There are other strange happenings inside the house.
 Sometimes the ornate grandfather clock with no working parts will chime on its own.
 There’s a rocking chair that won’t stay put in an upstairs bedroom.
 Some people even think the spirit of Maria Howard Weeden, who died in the same room of the house in which she was born, still lingers.